Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ### Task 2: Create environment

-1. Navigate to Powerplatform admin center using the below URL and log in with the credentials provided before if prompted.
+1. Go to the Power Platform Admin Center using the following URL

    ```
    https://admin.powerplatform.microsoft.com
    ```

+1. Log in with the previously provided credentials if prompted.

 1. If you see a Welcome popup, click **Get Started**.